MFlowCode/MFC/docs/documentation/expectedPerformance.md

 ## Weak scaling

-Strong scaling results are obtained by increasing the problem size with the number of processes so that work per process remains constant.
+Weak scaling results are obtained by increasing the problem size with the number of processes so that work per process remains constant.

 ### AMD MI250X GPU